 (1) In this section —

-“information” means information concerning the affairs of a person;
+information means information concerning the affairs of a person;

-“relevant Act” means this Act, the principal Act or the Act repealed by section 36(1).
+relevant Act means this Act, the principal Act or the Act repealed by section 36(1).

 (2) A person who misuses information obtained by reason of any function that person has, or at any time had, in the administration of a relevant Act commits an offence.